ravendb/bootcamp/src/Unit-2/lesson2/README.md

 The first thing you need to realize is that RavenDB databases are schema-free, and as such, the engine has no knowledge of the structure of the documents it contains.
-The basic element of an index definition is the `Map` function which is responsible for chrunch and convert a document in JSON format into a index entry.
+The basic element of an index definition is the `Map` function which is responsible for converting a document in JSON format into an index entry.

-The `Map` function extract pieces of data you will be willing to search on from the documents.
+The `Map` function extracts pieces of data you will be willing to search on from the documents.

 You will use LINQ syntax to express how the data should be extracted (or mapped).